RichoHa/CalenderHa/README.md

 ## List of Technology Used:
 - Utilises local storage to remember and saves user's tasks when save buttons are pressed.
+- Uses time and colour to tell users what time has passed.
 - CSS Flex and Block to make a responsive website.
 - Easy templated format to make expanding the webiste easy.
 - Utilised Hover feature for a more responsive website.